-The area has previously been granted a Round 24 licence for oil and gas in its outer waters and future applications may be made.
-The area is part of the Aberporth firing range and military practice area.
+The area has a Round 24 licence for oil and gas in its outer waters and is part of the Aberporth firing range and military practice area.
 There is a small seabed dumping/spoil ground just off Fishguard.

 Aesthetic, perceptual and experiential qualities